cloud-custodian/cloud-custodian/docs/source/aws/lambda.rst

 Refer to the `AWS execution modes documention
 <https://cloudcustodian.io/docs/aws/resources/aws-modes.html#cloudtrail>`_ for a
-list of configuration options for this execution mode:
+list of other configurable options.

 EC2 Instance State Events